-It features a powerful icon-based user interface for interactive work, a bespoke scripting language (Macro) and a Python interface for batch processing.
+It features a powerful icon-based user interface for interactive work, a bespoke scripting language (Macro) and a Python interface for batch processing with integrated support for plots within Jupyter notebooks.
 These are linked through the ability to automatically convert icons into their equivalent script (Macro/Python) code.

 Metview can take input data from a variety of sources, including: